Bibliography of cryptography

-Books on cryptography have been published sporadically and with highly variable quality for a long time.
-This is despite the tempting, though superficial, paradox that secrecy is of the essence in sending confidential messages — see Kerckhoffs' principle.
+Books on cryptography have been published sporadically and with variable quality for a long time.
+This is despite the paradox that secrecy is of the essence in sending confidential messages – see Kerckhoffs' principle.

-In contrast, the revolutions in cryptography and secure communications since the 1970s are well covered in the available literature.
+In contrast, the revolutions in cryptography and secure communications since the 1970s are covered in the available literature.

 Early history

-An early example of a book about cryptography was a Roman work, now lost and known only by references.
-Many early cryptographic works were esoteric, mystical, and/or reputation-promoting; cryptography being mysterious, there was much opportunity for such things.
-At least one work by Trithemius was banned by the Catholic Church and put on the Index Librorum Prohibitorum as being about black magic or witchcraft.
+The earliest known book on cryptography was an ancient work, now lost, but referred to by the ancient roman grammarian Aulus Gellius.
+He mentioned that an earlier grammarian named Probus wrote a book on the subject and that the book mentioned Julius Caesar's use of rudimentary cryptograms during his rule.
+The next work that we know of was Steganographia, sive Ars concealendi -- three volumes written by Johannes Trithemius.
+Though the books were about cryptography, he concealed this in mystical language which the Catholic Church mistook for black magic.
+It banned the work, listing it in the Index Librorum Prohibitorum.
 Many writers claimed to have invented unbreakable ciphers.
 None were, though it sometimes took a long while to establish this.

 In the 19th century, the general standard improved somewhat (e.g., works by Auguste Kerckhoffs, Friedrich Kasiski, and Étienne Bazeries).
 Colonel Parker Hitt and William Friedman in the early 20th century also wrote books on cryptography.
 These authors, and others, mostly abandoned any mystical or magical tone.